Written by Tenley Haraldson.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 Wrapping wet locks in a cotton or terry towel is basically asking for frizz.
-Instead, gently pat hair dry with a microfiber towel or a soft T-shirt.
-Air-drying can feel like a time-consuming chore for anyone with long hair, but it’s definitely the least damaging route.
+Instead, gently pat hair dry with a microfiber towel or soft T-shirt.
+Air-drying can be time-consuming for anyone with long hair, but it’s definitely way less damaging than using heated styling tools.

-5. Use a Comb to Detangle
+6. Use a Comb to Detangle

-Relaxing, perming, and coloring cause a great deal of stress to your hair.
-Extend the time between treatments as much as you can (especially in the winter, when air is dryer) and avoid receiving multiple treatments simultaneously.
+Relaxing, perming, and coloring cause a great deal of stress to hair follicles.
+Avoid getting multiple treatments at the same time and extend the time between appointments as much as possible (especially in the winter, when air is drier).

 8. Loosely Style Your Hair

-After applying to dry hair, allow it to sit for 20-30 minutes or even overnight.
-You may need to shampoo a couple times to ensure that the coconut oil is totally rinsed out, especially if you have naturally thin or oily hair.
+After applying to dry hair, allow it to sit for 20-30 minutes (or even overnight under a shower cap).
+Afterwards, you may need to shampoo a couple times to ensure that the coconut oil is totally rinsed out.
+This is especially true if you have naturally thin or oily hair.

-11. Treat Yourself to a Scalp Massage
+10. Treat Yourself to a Scalp Massage

-12. Get Regular Haircuts
+11. Get Regular Haircuts

 Speaking of growth, if you have hair that grows quickly, be sure to trim split ends on a monthly basis.
 Doing so stops splittage in its tracks, preventing damage from traveling up each strand.

-13. You Are What You Eat
+12. You Are What You Eat

-If you are what you eat, the same goes doubly for your hair.You've heard about the health benefits of omega-3s, and the same goes for your locks.
+You've heard about the health benefits of omega-3s, and the same goes for your locks.
 Fish like salmon, mackerel, and sardines will help your hair reach its maximum fullness and shine.
-Another essential supplement is protein, which you can get by the spoonful with Greek yogurt.
+Another essential supplement is protein, which you can get by the spoonful with Greek yogurt or handful from nuts.

-14. Vitamins and Supplements Might Be What You Need
+13. Vitamins and Supplements Might Be What You Need

-Founded in 2017 by Puracy’s co-founders, Simply Natural created a line of vegan-friendly gummy supplements made with 100% non-GMO ingredients.
-Free of all top allergens, this brand has been specially formulated with 13 essential vitamins and minerals to help promote healthy hair.
+Founded in 2017 by Puracy’s co-founders, Simply Natural created a line of vegan-friendly gummy supplements produced with 100% non-GMO ingredients.
+Free of all major allergens, this brand has been specially formulated with 13 essential vitamins and minerals to help promote healthy hair.

-If you're switching from conventional to natural hair products, give your tresses at least two weeks to adjust.
-This is especially important when transitioning away from shampoos and conditioners that contain dimethicone.
+If you're switching from conventional to healthier hair products, it’s important to give your tresses at least two weeks to adjust.
+This is especially true when transitioning away from shampoos and conditioners that contain dimethicone and other silicones.

-16. Stop Using Hair Products with Dimethicone
+15. Stop Using Hair Products with Dimethicone